-This section comprises all functions concerning the vertical planes.
+This section comprises all functions concerning the vertical planes and section views.
 The Front View shows the wall that is currently selected in the Top View window.
-Wall-mounted sound sources may be added on the selected wall.
+Wall-mounted sound sources may be placed on the selected wall.
 The Side View window displays a wall-mounted loudspeaker or shows the vertical mapping, when a section plane is selected in the Top View window.
-Additionally the distribution graph and the frequency response at receiver positions are visualized in this section.
+Additionally, the distribution graph and the frequency response at receiver positions are visualized in this section.
 The active display depends on the tab selected in the bottom area below this window.

-The Status Bar at the very bottom of the program window shows the coverage of the current loudspeaker design as well as cursor coordinates and mapping values after calculations.
+The Status Bar at the very bottom of the program window shows the coverage of the current loudspeaker design, the active input signal as well as cursor coordinates and mapping values after calculations.
 Potential design problems are indicated by warnings.